 Are you planning to visit Disneyland?
 Read our detailed guide to Disneyland.

-HOW TO SAVE IN PARIS: Read our tips on how to visit Paris cheaply.
+Find out all about transport in Paris (airport, public transport, metro, bicycle) and more tips on prices, food and accommodation in the Paris guide.
+Read our tips on how to visit Paris on budget.
 The Paris Pass is a popular way to save money in Paris – find out more about the Paris Pass.